numieq/tsa/README.md

 ## Topics

 Not all topics of time series analysis are treated here.
-The focus of this work is on the following topics:
+The focus of this work is on the following elements:

-* Elements of Covariance theory.
+* Principles of Covariance theory.
 * Generalized Linear estimation.
-* Non-linear estimation techniques.
+* Nonlinear estimation techniques.

 Our derivation of estimation methods is done in the framework of covariance theory, with minimal a-priori assumptions.
-The underlying distribution laws are, however, depicted by the properties of the chosen approximation for the covariance matrix.
+The underlying distribution laws are, however, rendered by the properties of the chosen model and construction for the covariance functions, $R(t,\tau)$ and $f(t,s)$.